^

 Iron sulfate, folic acid, cyanocobalamin (Ferro-Folgamma)

-The dose of iron is calculated by the elemental iron contained in a particular drug.
-At the same time, for children of early age (up to 15 kg), the calculation of the iron dose is made in mg / kg per day, and for older children and adolescents - in mg / day.
-The use of smaller doses of AF does not provide an adequate clinical effect.
-Received iron is used first to build hemoglobin, and then it is already deposited in the depot, so you should conduct a full course of treatment to replenish iron stores in the body.
-The total duration of FT depends on the severity of the JJ.
+The iron dose is calculated based on the elemental iron contained in a specific drug.
+For young children (up to 15 kg), the iron dose is calculated in mg/kg per day, and for older children and adolescents - in mg/day.
+The use of smaller doses of FP does not provide an adequate clinical effect.
+The received iron is first used to build hemoglobin, and then it is deposited in the depot, so a full course of treatment should be carried out to replenish iron reserves in the body.
+The total duration of FT depends on the severity of ID.

-The choice of a particular OP depends on its dosage form (oral solution, syrup, tablets, parenteral forms), the chemical structure of the drug, the degree of absorption of iron from the OP.
-The age of the child, the severity of the JJ, the accompanying pathology, and the social status are also important.
-In most cases, the use of AF for oral administration is used to treat the JJ, since the enteral route is physiologically more appropriate.
+The choice of a specific FP depends on its dosage form (oral solution, syrup, tablets, parenteral forms), chemical structure of the drug, degree of iron absorption from the FP.
+The child's age, severity of ID, concomitant pathology, social status are also important.
+In most cases, FP for oral administration is used to treat ID, since the enteral route is physiologically more appropriate.

-Children under 5 years of age use OP in the form of solutions for ingestion or syrup, older than 5 years - in the form of tablets or dragees, after 10-12 years - in the form of tablets or capsules.
+For children under 5 years of age, FP is used in the form of solutions for oral administration or syrup, over 5 years of age - in the form of tablets or dragees, after 10-12 years - in the form of tablets or capsules.

-When appointing oral AF, it should be borne in mind that 5-30% of the ingested iron is absorbed, and AF differs
+When prescribing oral FPs, it should be borne in mind that 5-30% of the iron prescribed orally is absorbed, and FPs differ

-Duration of ferrotherapy and calculating the dose of alimentary iron for ingestion from each other according to the degree of absorption.
-It is highest (15-30%) in the sulfate salts of iron and iron (III) -hydroxide polymaltose.
+The duration of ferrotherapy and calculation of the dose of alimentary iron for oral administration differ from each other by the degree of absorption.
+It is highest (15-30%) in sulfate salts of iron and iron (III) hydroxide polymaltose.
 The degree of absorption of iron from other salt FP (gluconate, chloride, fumarate, succinylate) does not exceed 5-10%.
-In addition, it is necessary to take into account the interaction of salt FP with other drugs and food.
+In addition, it is necessary to take into account the interaction of salt FP with other drugs and food products.

 Age